- Access allows you to save attachments or just paths, as needed.

 - If you're working in Design View, add a new field, name it, and choose Attachment as the type.

 Save the changes.
-Remember that Once the Attachment type is assigned, you cannot change it later. (although you can delete the field if you made a mistake).
+Remember that once you assign the Attachment type, you won't be able to change it later (although you can delete the field if you made a mistake).

 To store file paths